dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/Sql/Streaming/README.md

 ### 2. Establish and Connect to Data Stream

+Depending upon which sample you choose to run, you need to setup a connection to a data stream.
+One popular way to test out stream processing is through **netcat.**

 #### Establish Stream: Netcat

 netcat (also known as *nc*) allows you to read from and write to network connections.
 We'll establish a network